Absorbing-state phase transition in biased activated random walk: Some words on the proofs

-\paragraph{About the proof of the upper bounds} One of the major difficulties in the proof of the upper bounds is that, on the contrary of the proof of Theorem \ref{theo:lowerbound}, we cannot define an algorithm that ignores instructions ``sleep''.
-On the other hand, the advantage is that we do not need to define an algorithm that proceeds until the stabilization of the set is complete.
-Indeed, it is sufficient to stop the algorithm when a number of particles ``large enough'' crossed the origin, as any further action cannot decrease the number of visits at the origin.

-The proof of Theorem \ref{theo:maintheo1} and of Theorem \ref{theo:maintheo2} is based on the following idea.
-Namely, we define a set $B_L$ whose boundary contains the origin.
-For example, in one dimension $B_L = [-2L,0]$ (assuming bias to the right), whereas in higher dimensions the definition of $B_L$ is more elaborate.
-We define a stabilization procedure where particles are moved one by one until a certain event occurs.
+The proof of Theorem \ref{theo:maintheo2} is based on the following idea.
+In two dimensions, we introduce the set $B_L = [-L+1, 0] \times [-L^3, L^3 ] $ by assuming that $\mathbf{m} \cdot \mathbf{e}_1 >0$ by symmetry.
+We define a stabilization procedure where particles are moved one by one until a certain ``stopping'' event occurs.
 By ``moving'', we mean that we use always the instruction on the site where the particle is located until such an event occurs.
-Because of the order according to which particles are moved and of our definition of such ``stopping'' events, we show that with probability at least $F>0$ the particle either fills one of the sites that was empty in the initial particle configuration or it leaves the set from the boundary side containing the origin, provided that the jump distribution is biased.
-Hence, if the density of particles which either fill an empty site or leave the set, $\mu \cdot F$, is higher than the density of empty sites $\nu_0$, then a positive density of particles crosses the boundary side containing the origin.
-In one dimension this would be enough to imply almost sure activity when $\mu > \frac{\nu_0}{F}$.
-Indeed, as the number of sites belonging to the boundary does not grow with $L$ (however, such a number is not necessarily one, as we take into account for ``general'' jump distributions), then necessarily a number of particles linear with $L$ crosses the boundary with positive probability.
-Whereas, in two or more dimensions, this implication does not hold, as the number of sites belonging to the boundary grows with $L$ as well.
-Thus, we need to control which boundary sites are crossed by the particles which jump away from $B_L$.
-Hence, we employ a method that has been used also in \cite{Shellef} to show that the number of visits on the sites of the boundary of $B_L$ is quite ``spread'' along the boundary, i.e., any site of the boundary side containing the origin is visited by a number of particles that grows linearly with $L$ with uniformly positive probability.
+We say that a particle is ``good'' if it stops on one of the sites which is empty in the initial particle configuration or if it leaves $B_L$ from the boundary side containing the origin.
+Because of the choice of our stopping events, of the order according to which particles are moved and of the bias of the jump distribution, we can provide a positive uniform lower bound $F$ for the probability that a particle is good.
+Thus, we show that, if the density of good particles $\mu \cdot F$ is higher than the density of empty sites $1 - \mu$, then a positive density of particles leaves $B_L$ by crossing the boundary side containing the origin.
+In one dimension this would be enough to prove almost sure activity when $\mu< 1$ with $B_L = [-L,0]$, as the number of sites belonging to the inner boundary of $B_L$ does not grow to infinity with $L$.
+Instead, in two or more dimensions a control of which boundary sites are crossed by the particles jumping away from $B_L$ is needed.
+To obtain such a control, we adapt to our setting the method of ghost explorers ~\cite{Lawler} and we exploit the symmetry properties of the random walk.
+Thus, we prove that the number of particles crossing the origin before leaving $B_L$ is larger than $c L$ for some $c>0$ with high probability.